techstackmedia/react-front-to-back/README.md

    };
    ```

+   > **Note:** Check out the browser's console and notice the response when a feedback item object (text and rating) is updated.

    - Instead of using `map` and creating a new array, you can find the index of the item to be updated in the `feedback` array and modify it directly.

    ```jsx